 Quantities of tritium contained in waste may be part of the facility accountable nuclear materials inventory until it is removed from the facility to a waste accumulation area for storage or to a waste packaging area for packaging.
-Waste can also be put in a prescribed form, as specified in DOE M 470.4-6.
-Individual waste items that contain at least 0.005 grams of tritium are accountable nuclear material items and become part of the facility accountable nuclear materials inventory.

-DOE requires that a tritium facility establish material control and accountability systems to provide accurate nuclear materials inventory information.
+DOE requires tritium facilities with more than a reportable quantity of tritium (1-gram) establish material control and accountability systems to provide accurate nuclear materials inventory information, DOE Order 410.2.
+Transactions exceeding the reporting quantity for tritium (1-gram) must be reported to NMMSS, per DOE O 474.2.
 The facility tritium inventory and scrap levels of tritium must be minimized consistent with the operational needs and safeguards practices of the facility.
+A well-designed facility materials control and accountability system includes, in part, the following: